 Our Board adopted the First Hawaiian, Inc. 2016 Non-Employee Director Plan in 2016 and amended and restated such plan effective April 21, 2021.
 Equity awards granted to date under this plan have been in the form of restricted stock units that vest and settle in shares of our common stock within a period of time after the grant date, subject to continued service (or upon an earlier change in control).
-Awards were granted in 2022 to reflect service as a director for each director's term as director commencing upon election at the 2022 annual meeting of stockholders and expiring at the Annual Meeting, except that Director Fujimoto, who joined the Board of Directors on October 13, 2022, and Director Mugiishi, who joined the Board of Directors on December 6, 2022, received pro rated awards reflecting the respective portions of the 2022-2023 term that they are expected to serve.
-For 2022, we granted 2,500 shares of our common stock underlying restricted stock units to each of Directors Doane, Kurren, Moffatt, Thompson, Uyeda, Washington and Wo and 1,431 and 1,092 shares of our common stock underlying restricted stock units to each of Directors Fujimoto and Mugiishi, respectively.
+Awards were granted in 2023 to reflect service as a director for each director's term as director commencing upon election at the 2023 annual meeting of stockholders and expiring at the Annual Meeting.
+For 2023, we granted 3,713 shares of our common stock underlying restricted stock units to each of Directors Fujimoto, Kurren, Moffatt, Mugiishi, Thompson, Uyeda, Washington and Wo.